fp7-netide/IDE/README.md

 ## Troubleshooting

+### Configuration generation does not work

+NetIDE is not yet compatible to the newest versions of Xtend.
+We recommend using version 2.7.3.

 ### Compiler errors after pulling

 The code you just pulled may use a more recent version of the Topology meta-model.
 If you run into compiler errors, just repeat step 5 and 6 from the Installation guide.
 This generates new model code from the newest version of the meta-model.

 ### Large amounts of disk space used

-NetIDE creates a VM for each specified topology to set up a clean simulation environment.
+NetIDE creates a VM for each topology modeling project to set up a clean simulation environment.
 Delete the gen folder in your project and open the Virtualbox GUI to delete the VM completely, once you do not need it anymore.